rault/rails-backbone-example/README.md

 > Order.new

-Here are the controller generator commands:
+Now we can create the controllers and we'll also use the Rails generator for these:

 > bundle exec rails generate controller Spatula index show new edit create update destroy